-- There have been a total of 28 220 reported confirmed, probable, and suspected cases1 of EVD in Guinea, Liberia, and Sierra Leone (figure 1, table 1) up to 13 September, with 11 291 reported deaths (this total includes reported deaths among probable and suspected cases, although outcomes for many cases are unknown).
-Five new cases were reported in the week to 13 September, all of which were in Sierra Leone. - The total number of confirmed cases is similar in males and females (table 2).
-Compared with children (people aged 14 years and under), adults aged 15 to 44 are approximately four times more likely to be affected in Guinea and Liberia, and three times more likely to be affected in Sierra Leone. - No new health worker infections were reported in the week to 13 September.
+- There have been a total of 28 141 reported confirmed, probable, and suspected cases1 of EVD in Guinea, Liberia, and Sierra Leone (figure 1, table 1) up to 6 September, with 11 291 reported deaths (this total includes reported deaths among probable and suspected cases, although outcomes for many cases are unknown).
+One new confirmed case was reported in Guinea and one in Sierra Leone in the week to 6 September. - The total number of confirmed cases is similar in males and females (table 2).
+Compared with children (people aged 14 years and under), adults aged 15 to 44 are approximately four times more likely to be affected in Guinea and Liberia, and three times more likely to be affected in Sierra Leone. - No new health worker infections were reported in the week to 6 September.
 Since the start of the outbreak a total of 881 confirmed health worker infections have been reported in Guinea, Liberia, and Sierra Leone; there have been 513 reported deaths (table 5).

-Figure 2: Geographical distribution of confirmed cases reported in the week to 13 September 2015
+Figure 2: Geographical distribution of confirmed cases reported in the week to 6 September 2015